 Leonard’s poetry appears in numerous publications including vox poetica, lunch, These Fragile Lilacs, and Upstart: Out of Sequence: The Sonnets Remixed, among other venues.
 Leonard collaborates regularly with composers on works for voice including new operas and song cycles.
-Her latest libretto is for composer Rosśa Crean’s opera The Harbingers, which will be premiered on 31 October 2019 in Chicago’s Rosehill Cemetery.
+Her latest libretto is for composer Rosśa Crean’s opera The Harbingers, which was premiered on 31 October 2019 in Chicago’s Rosehill Cemetery.

 Recent and Upcoming Scholarly Publications, Presentations, and Projects

 “Opera in the Silent Cinema: New Findings from Archival Sources,” Opera and Popular Culture after 1900 conference, Ft.
 Worth, TX, February 7-8, 2020.

 “Music and Mental Illness in Shakespeare,” Intersections: (Dis)ability & the Arts, Misericordia University, Dallas, PA, 21 March 2020.